leifbr/f5certlabs/docs/class2/module12/lab1.rst

 Yes, after you added the http profile to break out the http (L7) request/response sequence.

 *Q6.
-What node do the pictures come from?
+What nodes do the pictures come from?
 What is the name of the cookie inserted begin with?*

 All the images came from the same node.
-The cookie starts with BIGipServerwww\_pool
+The cookie starts with BIGipServerwww_pool

 *Q5.
 Did site work?*